jo824/using-kit/using-go/second.md

 This is a good place for any type of request parameter validation and conversion to types we expect to work with inside the service.

 #### Service layer
 The service layer is where all of your business logic should live.
 Business logic should have no knowledge of endpoint- or especially transport-domain concepts.
 A service typically groups together multiple endpoints.
-Kit uses [middleware(via decorator pattern)](https://en.wikipedia.org/wiki/Decorator_pattern) to break logic into different components.
+Kit uses [middleware(via the decorator pattern)](https://en.wikipedia.org/wiki/Decorator_pattern) to break logic into different components.
 Our service will take advantage of this pattern to implement logging.
 Our example service interface looks like:
 ```go